 Send us a paragraph or two about Fido’s personality

 Let’s get to know him – what’s unique about him?
-What is his temperament and personality like?
+What kind of temperament and personality do they have?

 - Has he won awards?